danielkuzmin/AdminBot/README.md

 $echo your message here
 ```
 ### $mute
 Mutes a user for the given amount of minutes.
+Usage:
 ```
 $mute @Holland Oates 2
 ```
+### $help
+Sends a message containing the bot's command list and a short description with usages of each command to the channel it was invoked in.